MCT-master/mct-master.github.io/_posts/2019-04-30-Sound-In-Space-Exhibition-A-Generic-Overview.md

 Marking the final event before Easter and from our Sonification and Sound design course I was tasked to visit the group exhibition
 'Sound in Space' that took place on the 11th of April at [Gallery KIT, Trondheim](https://www.kit.ntnu.no/en/gallery).
-It was also the closing event for the sound art course in which music-technology and fine art academy students (NTNU) could participate.
+It was also the closing event for the sound art course in which music technology and fine art academy students (NTNU) could participate.
 Beside the exhibition there have been also screenings, concerts and happenings.
 Among the performers were Ellen Lindqvist, Jeremy Welsh, Tijs Ham/Craig, Øyvind Brandsegg and Michael Duch.
-It was a a nice afternoon with many events  going on and things to explore, however I will introduce just one or two installations that were created under the umbrella of 'sonification and interactivity'.
+It was a a nice afternoon with many events going on and things to explore, however I will introduce just two installations that were created under the umbrella of 'sonification and interactivity'.